Cheddar vs Colby: Comparing Origins, Flavour & Texture

 Origins of Cheddar & Colby

 Cheddar cheese traces its origins to the village of Cheddar in Somerset, England, where it has been produced since at least the 12th century.
-The region’s climate and rich grazing pastures made it ideal for dairying, and its limestone caves provided perfect conditions for aging cheese.
+The region’s climate and rich grazing pastures made it ideal for dairying, and its limestone caves provided perfect conditions for ageing cheese.

 Cheddar’s popularity spread quickly across Britain and Europe, eventually making its way to North America with English settlers.
 The cheese became so beloved that variations began to emerge, including “West Country Farmhouse Cheddar” which is still protected under the PDO (Protected Designation of Origin) system and can only be made in certain English counties, including Somerset.